ai4eu/tutorials/bidirection_streaming/README.md

+# This is a feature that is not yet available in the AI4EU Experiments Platform but planned to be implemented soon.
 # BidirectionalStreaming
 **Expected behavior:**
 - Client streams sensor data from 4 sensors with `id` for each measurement.
 The server receives the streams and do some balck box processing and then streams back the respective `id` and a prediction value.